ADVANCED LEVEL COURSE

 Lesson 5

-There are also very special Major Chords that may be encountered called Secondary Dominant Chords and Borrowed Chords that usually only require a slight modification of the commencing Mode too.
+There are ‘very special Major chords that may be encountered sometimes called Secondary Dominant chords and Borrowed chords that usually only require a slight modification of the commencing Mode too.

 These Scales have the invented name Limbo because they can be ambiguous and interchangeable depending on taste.

-They are obvious if first using Pentatonic Scales on the high E and B strings only (as indicated in INTRODUCTORY LEVEL COURSE) to identify if there are Mode changes during a Chord Progression and if a different Scale Position is required.
+They are obvious if first using Box Pentatonic scales on the high ‘e’ and ‘b’ strings only (explained in INTRODUCTORY LEVEL COURSE) to identify if there are Mode changes during a Chord Progression and if a different Scale Position is required.

-SEE HERE the examples of the Scales for Modes if a very special A Major Chord is encountered, particularly after a commencing C Chord (and can be shifted up or down the fretboard for other very special Major Chords).
+SEE HERE the examples of the scales for Modes if a ‘very special A Major chord is encountered, particularly after a commencing C Major chord (and can be shifted up or down the fretboard for other very special Major chords).

 The label Limbo Modes comes from them being interchangeable depending on taste or Voice Leading.